 A Frequently asked question by users is ‘why can I only select minor keys?’
 This is because our sound packs reflect today’s popular music, which is commonly in a Minor key.
-This means that projects based from sound packs will be mostly in minor keys.
+This means that projects based on sound packs will be mostly in minor keys.

-To fit a major key sample in with the rest of a project; make sure to set the key to it's relative minor.
+To fit a major key sample in with the rest of a project; make sure to set the key to its relative minor.